moshehoff/FamilyHistory/site/public/static/chapters/I11052340/02-savran_progrom.md

 The account as we see it here lacks some grammatical and logical errors.
 The original must have been in Yiddish, and someone else translated it.
 The original has been lost.

-Shimon Elizepan (sic) was a member of my great grandmother's family.
+Shimon Elizepan (sic) was a member of my great grandmother [Beile](/profiles/Beile-ביילא-Hochman)'s family.

 ---